koolskateguy89/arduino_21coa202_cw/doc.md

 The program will only send debug messages if the `DEBUG` macro is defined as a non-zero number.

-Right after syncronisation, the program sends multiple debug messages about the channels that have been created using values read from the EEPROM.
+Right after syncronisation is complete, the program sends multiple debug messages about the channels that have been created using values read from the EEPROM.

-Whenever an erroneous message (not conforming to the protocol) is sent, a DEBUG message about it is sent just before the ERROR message.
+Whenever an erroneous message (not conforming to the protocol) is sent, a debug message about it is sent just before the error message.

 ## Reflection